ChristophKarlHeck/walk-run-classifier/README.md

     -   `AccelerometerWindow.kt`: A data class representing a window of accelerometer data (a list of `AccelerometerData` points) ready to be fed into the model after normalization.

 -   **`testutils` package (`com.example.walkrunclassifier.testutils`)**:
-    -   *(Assuming `CsvAccelerometerDataSource.kt` is here, as per previous discussions.
-If it's elsewhere, like directly in `sensors`, please clarify.)*
     -   `CsvAccelerometerDataSource.kt`: An implementation of `AccelerometerDataSource` used for testing.
 It reads accelerometer data from CSV files stored in `app/src/main/assets/`, allowing for repeatable test scenarios by simulating sensor input.

 -   **`ui.theme` package (`com.example.walkrunclassifier.ui.theme`)**:
     -   `Color.kt`, `Theme.kt`, `Type.kt`: Standard Jetpack Compose files defining the application's color palette, overall theme, and typography.

 -   **`util` package (`com.example.walkrunclassifier.util`)**:
-    -   `SensorDataUtils.kt`: Contains utility functions related to sensor data, most notably `convertAndClampToMilliG` for converting raw accelerometer readings to clamped milli-g values.
+    -   `SensorDataUtils.kt`: Contains utility function `convertAndClampToMilliG` for converting raw accelerometer readings to clamped milli-g values.
-    -   `FlowExtensions.kt`: *(If you have specific Kotlin Flow extension functions that are generally useful, briefly mention their purpose here.
-If it's very specific, it might not need a general mention).* Contains utility extension functions for working with Kotlin Flows, potentially for custom buffering or timing operations.
+    -   `FlowExtensions.kt`: Contains Kotlin Flow extension functions.
+Includes `customWindowed(size: Int, step: Int)`: A custom operator that groups elements from an upstream flow into lists of a fixed size (representing a sliding window).
+The `step` parameter defines how many elements the window slides forward before emitting the next list.
+This is used by `AccelerometerFlowManager` to create overlapping windows of sensor data.